 “I think neurotypical people don’t realise that when we’re trying not to show a sensory environment is affecting us, because we don’t want to be perceived to be “difficult” about asking for the lights to be turned off or for the radio to be turned down, it really drains us”Member of the Focus group

-To learn more about each of these locations, including questions to help businesses think about how they could better support autistic people in their spaces, click on the images or their captions below.
+To learn more about each of these locations, including questions to help businesses think about how you could better support autistic people in these spaces, click on the images or their captions below.

 We also explored whether these same locations were also identified through questions on our social media channels.
 Learn more on our page comparing the locations identified in the social media posts and in our focus groups.

 Ethics Approval Reference: R74960/RE001